maweiche/unboxed/lesson.md

 ### Define API endpoint

 Next, you need to create a function that can handle requests made by a wallet.

+This function has two parameters:

+•**request object**

+•**response object**

-This function has two parameters: a request object and a response object.
-The request object includes information about the request made by the wallet, such as the type of request (GET or POST) and any data included in the request (for POST requests).
-The response object is used to send a response back to the wallet.
+The **request object** includes information about the request made by the wallet, such as the type of request (GET or POST) and any data included in the request (for POST requests).

+The **response object** is used to send a response back to the wallet.

 Here is an example of how the API endpoint function could be defined: